Color (law)

 In the United States Code, the term color of law describes and defines an action that has either a "mere semblance of legal right", or the "pretense of right", or the "appearance of right", which adjusts and colors the law to the circumstance, while the apparently legal action is itself illegal.
-In U.S. and U.K. jurisprudence, an action realized under color of law is an act realized by an official as if he or she were authorized to take the apparently legal action not authorized by statute or common law.
+In U.S. and UK jurisprudence, an action realized under color of law is an act realized by an official as if they were authorized to take the apparently legal action not authorized by statute or common law.

-The term color of law first was used in English statutory law in the 13th century, originating from the fact that the soldiers and officials of the Crown carried the flag and coat of arms of the sovereign to indicate that they were acting under the legitimate authority of the sovereign.
+The term colour of law first was used in English statutory law in the 13th century, originating from the fact that the soldiers and officials of the Crown carried the flag and coat of arms of the sovereign to indicate that they were acting under the legitimate authority of the sovereign.
 As a descriptor of official malfeasance, in the article "The Meaning of Under Color of Law" (1992), Steven L. Winter said that “through the first half of the nineteenth century, colore officii (Latin for "by color of office") was a common-law term of art referring to the illegal or [to the] unauthorized actions of governmental officials”, which the U.S. Congress applied in several laws, such as the authorization of federal officials to seek the removal of state-level criminal charges presented against them into the federal court system.

 Color of law

 The term color of law refers to the appearance of legality in the exercise of legal power to realize an action that violates the law.
-If a policeman exercises color-of-law authority to arrest a person without probable cause, the arrest was effected in violation of the law; the Federal Bureau of Investigation (FBI) investigate formal accusations against policemen and policewomen who have acted beyond the scope of their lawful authority and so violated the civil rights of a citizen.
+If a police officer exercises color-of-law authority to arrest a person without probable cause, the arrest was effected in violation of the law; the Federal Bureau of Investigation (FBI) investigates formal accusations against police who have acted beyond the scope of their lawful authority and so violated the civil rights of a citizen.
 The Supreme Court's interpretations of the U.S. Constitution have derived laws that regulate the actions of the police.
 Under the guise of the color of law, it is a crime for one or more government employees to use their police powers to either deprive or to conspire to willfully deprive a person of his or her Constitutional rights.
-Crimes committed under color of law include acts within and beyond the boundaries of legal authority, which includes the personal conduct of policemen and policewomen who assert their official status when off duty.
+Crimes committed under color of law include acts within and beyond the boundaries of legal authority, which includes the personal conduct of police officers who assert their official status when off duty.